 “You should have as many journeys as there are branches on a tree and as many dreams as there are leaves at the end of those branches.
 There is nothing we can’t attain,” he shares.

-Randyland, considered Pittsburgh’s most colorful landmark, with its 40-foot-tall mural and whimsical courtyard, stands as a physical manifestation of his soul, one that he freely shares with everyone.
+Randyland, considered Pittsburgh’s most colorful landmark, with its 40-foot-tall mural and whimsical courtyard, stands as a physical manifestation of the man’s soul, one that he freely shares with everyone.

 As he likes to say, “The wealth is not the size of your wallet but your heart.”